In conversation with Nik Sharma

 Liv Breads

-We know that Liv Breads are located in New Jersey, but We LOVE this bakery!
-So much so that we had to make an exception and add them to our list.
+We know Liv Breads is based in New Jersey, but we love this bakery so much that we had to make an exception and add them to our list.

 184 Essex Street Millburn, NJ 07041